 Skip to main content

-If you’re a new or returning resident to New Zealand after 10 years absence, you must choose between getting Working for Families payments (including Best Start) or keeping your temporary tax (transitional residence) exemption on your foreign-sourced income.
+If you’re a new or returning resident to New Zealand after 10 years absence, you must choose between getting Working for Families payments (including Best Start) or keeping your temporary tax (transitional residence) exemption (TTE) on your foreign-sourced income.

-What is a temporary tax exemption?
+What is a temporary tax exemption (TTE)?

 These apply for 4 years to any income (except salary or wages) you’re getting from overseas.
-You may have the exemption if you’re a new migrant, or a New Zealander returning home after being overseas for 10 years or more.
+You may have the exemption if you’re a new migrant, or a New Zealander returning home after being overseas for 10 years or more and is commonly known as being a 'transitional resident'.

 Temporary tax exemption